-First, study the rules for your event(s) from the Constitution and Contest Rules and especially in the appropriate speech contest handbook.
-Then visit the UIL speech web page for additional information and resources.
-Contact the State Director for rule clarifications and speech teachers in your area for coaching tips.
+First, study the rules for your event(s) from the appropriate UIL speech contest handbook.
+Then visit the UIL speech webpage for additional resources.
+Contact the State Director for rule clarifications rather than depending on hearsay.
+Ask speech teachers in your area for coaching tips.
 Attend conferences hosted by UIL.